deepchecks/deepchecks/docs/source/vision/usage_guides/visiondata_object.rst

 - **task_type** - The task type of the data, can be either ``classification``, ``object_detection``, ``semantic_segmentation``, or ``other``.
 Data format validation is done upon creation of VisionData based on the selected task type.
-See the :doc:`supported tasks and formats </user-guide/vision/supported_tasks_and_formats>` section for more information.
+See the :ref:`vision__supported_tasks` guide for more information.

 - **label_map** - A dictionary mapping class ids to their names.